anneferger/anneferger.github.io/index.md

-# Additional material for talks and conference presentations I contributed to
+# Abstracts, posters and slides

 ## Posters